 Publications and Websites for Female and Minority Scientists

 Below are links to sites that may be helpful in locating qualified candidates who are underrepresented in academic health care.
 These are active as of January 2021.
 Additional resources and websites will be added periodically.
-Please check back.
-And if you have a resource you’d like to add, contact Dr. Nabaweesi at firstname.lastname@example.org
+If you have a resource you’d like to add, please contact us at firstname.lastname@example.org

 The Big Ten Academic Alliance Directory is a listing of PAI participants.
 The Directory is designed to increase the visibility of postdoctoral scholars who bring diverse perspectives and experiences to higher education.
 The searchable, online database is a publicly accessible recruitment tool for any faculty search committee.
 Please submit an online request.
 For questions, please contact Chasity Farber at email@example.com or 217-333-6314.